hmza98/hmza98/README.md

 - 👋 Hi, I’m Software Engineer
-- 💞️ I’m looking to collaborate on Full-Stack and mobile projects
+- 💞️ I’m looking to collaborate on Full-Stack web/mobile projects
 - 📫 How to reach me hamzamukhtar9819@gmail.com

 <!---